apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 The entries in a directory are grouped.
 The first level grouping is a *bucket*.
 This is a fixed number (currently 4 - defined as ``DIR_DEPTH``) of entries.
 The index generated from a cache ID is used as a bucket index (not an entry index).
 Buckets are grouped in to *segments*.
 All segments in a stripe have the same number of buckets.
-The number of segments in a stripe is chosen so that each segment has as many buckets as possible without exceeeding 65535 (2\ :sup:`16`\ -1) entries in a segment.
+The number of segments in a stripe is chosen so that each segment has as many buckets as possible without exceeding 65535 (2\ :sup:`16`\ -1) entries in a segment.
 Note that all segments in the same stripe will have the same number of buckets.

 .. figure:: images/dir-segment-bucket.png